 The Cave and Basin National Historic Site, in Cave Avenue, tells the story of the discovery of the hot springs that led to the establishment of Canada's first national reserve in 1885.
 Visitors on holiday here can also take a gondola ride to the top of Sulphur Mountain to enjoy the spectacular views from the observation deck at the top, or soak in hot mineral waters at the Upper Hot Springs in Mountain Avenue.

 Winter is low season in Banff National Park, but skiers and snowboarders who brave the low temperatures are delighted with what they find.
-The slopes have something for everyone, from steep couloirs to gentle cruising and the snow is some of the coldest, driest and most reliable anywhere in the world, and there's a lot of it, particularly in the Sunshine Village ski area.
+From steep couloirs to gentle cruising, the slopes have something for everyone, and the snow is some of the coldest, driest and most reliable anywhere in the world.
+And there's a lot of it, particularly in the Sunshine Village ski area.

-The staggering scenery and mountain wildlife, as well as the welcoming Banff locals and excellent value also impress visitors.
-Lake Louise is the most extensive and popular ski resort in the Banff region - see our separate Lake Louise ski resort guide.
+The staggering scenery and mountain wildlife impresses visitors, as well as the welcoming Banff locals and excellent value.
+Lake Louise is the most extensive and popular ski resort in the Banff region.
+See our separate Lake Louise ski resort guide.